 More Manageable Payments

 You can lower your monthly payment when you refinance to a longer loan term or a lower mortgage rate.
-This can help save you from falling into financial trouble.
+This can help save you from getting into financial trouble.
 To see how much you could save by refinancing, use our refinance calculator.
 Assume you’ll be charged a higher interest rate if the bankruptcy is still on your credit report.

 Cash To Cover Debts